 What Types of WordPress Plugins Are There?

 Now that you know what WordPress plugins are and how they work, it’s time to learn what types of plugins are available.
-Let’s overview nine WordPress plugins categories and find out how each can be beneficial for your site.
+Let’s overview some of the plugins categories, what some of the best WordPress plugins are and find out how each can be beneficial for your site.

 Other than having secure WordPress hosting, website-level protection is equally important.
 Insecure websites are vulnerable to data theft, malware, and monetary loss.